Skip to main contentSkip to main navigationSkip to footer content

 Yes, Students must complete the Promise Scholarship Pledge Application, which confirms their understanding of the eligibility requirements and participation expectations of the program.

 Application deadlines are set each academic year.
-Students are encouraged to apply by April 24th, 2026, as funding is limited and eligibility is determined on a first-come, first-served basis.
+Students were encouraged to apply by April 24th for this year as funding is limited and eligibility is determined on a first-come, first-served basis.

 Eligible students will receive the $700 scholarship award through BankMobile Disbursements, in accordance with college disbursement timelines and enrollment verification.